LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 1. Install <a href="https://smapi.io/">SMAPI</a> (version 3.9.0 or higher)
 2. Install <a href="https://www.nexusmods.com/stardewvalley/mods/1915">Content Patcher (CP)</a>  (version 1.20.0 or higher)
-3. <a href="https://github.com/LenneDalben/StardewValleyModsGPL/releases/">Download the mod</a> and unzip the mod folder into Stardew Valley/Mods.
+3. <a href="https://www.moddrop.com/stardew-valley/mods/1032940-townies-need-food">Download the mod from ModDrop</a> and unzip the mod folder into Stardew Valley/Mods.
 4. Play the game using SMAPI!